 Choline 450 mg | Choline 550 mg | Structural integrity of cell membranes, important for nervous system development and metabolism | Milk, liver, fish, dairy, eggs, peanuts |

 Since most prenatal vitamins don’t contain choline, your doctor may recommend a supplement.
-Choline is an essential nutrient that plays a role in the baby’s brain development and helps prevent brain abnormalities.
+Choline is an essential nutrient that plays a role in baby’s brain development.

 For more information about the nutrients needed during pregnancy, read our prenatal nutrition guide.